Challenge Course Head

 - Visual and auditory ability to identify and respond to environmental and other hazards related to the activity.

-- Able to manage lifting, some bending, stooping and stretching as well as daily exposure to the sun and heat and varying environmental conditions.
+- Able to manage lifting, bending, stooping and stretching as well as daily exposure to the sun and heat and varying environmental conditions.

 - Easter Seals Ontario camps are fully accessible and provide camping experiences to kids and young adults with disabilities.